FAQ's and myth-busting Background information about One Somerset

 The business case has identified a need for around 340 fewer posts; these may include roles such as executives, senior managers and some duplicated back-office functions.
 There will also be 169 fewer councillors across Somerset in the new organisation.

 This is well within the current annual staff turnover level of the Somerset councils, so any redundancies required would be managed through a targeted, voluntary approach.
 Compulsory redundancies would be kept to a minimum and redeployment and retraining for alternative roles would be prioritised.
 Working closely with trade union colleagues and other staff groups will enable this.

 Why are you doing this when you should be focused on Covid-19?

 Covid-19 remains our number one priority.
 Every day, 24-7.
 SCC has been rightly praised for the leading role it has taken alongside the NHS to combat Covid-19.
 But all councils across Somerset have been able to progress with other work too and for SCC that includes looking ahead too.
-The Government’s White Paper on devolution coming this autumn is expected to encourage more unitaries to help with the nation’s recovery from Covid-19.
-We need to ensure Somerset does not miss out.

 “New unitary councils never deliver the savings promised”